MakeMeSenpai/magic_mirror_modules/IB/README.md

 to sell this online to others too, so that they may use and enjoy your creation.
 Leave on the internet for other developers to have the ability to use a cool background.

-Do other Magic Mirror Assignments (there's not enough time but do your best)